cultpenguin/integrate/doc/format.rst

      - [N,Nm]
      -
      -
-     - Pointwise mode of the posterior
+     - Point-wise mode of the posterior
    * - /M1/Entropy
      - [N,Nm]
      -
      -
-     - Poinwise entropy of the posterior
+     - Point-wise entropy of the posterior
    * - /M1/P
      - [N,Nm,Nclass]
      -
      -
-     - Pointwise posterior probability of each class.
+     - Point-wise posterior probability of each class.

 A typical workflow